 Grow your own way: how to get into and stay in tech

 A practical session on the skills required to join the tech workforce sees four Opencast specialists share their unique 'squiggly' career routes.
 Speakers: Emily Allinson – head of user-centred design; Sinéad Cummings – senior consultant, software development; Hazel Dixon – senior consultant, user research; Judith Esrome Rozario – senior consultant, agile delivery management.
 Moderator: Jill McKinney – head of skills and director, Dynamo.
-Register now.
+Watch the full session video.

 Myth busting: what working in tech really looks like

 This session will discuss then debunk common myths about working in tech.
 We're joined by a panel of Opencast people who've take a range of journeys into tech.
 Speakers: Srilekha Ganesan – developer; Mark Hall – lead consultant, agile delivery manager; Ed Harrison – junior user researcher; Kerry-Anne Kane, practice lead QA.
 Moderator: Khaled Nawaz – learning and development business partner.
-Register now.
+Read our blog and watch the full session video.

 Also at TechNExt